interior-castle/kierkegaard/purity-of-heart.md

 ## Chapter 2

+Repentance is of the eternal time, not of the temporal.
+It is not a season of life but the interface between immortality and each moment.
+It urges action without delay, for from the perspective of eternity it is always late; however, it is also patient in waiting for the penitent to take in the moment and prepare himself properly to repent.
+Remorse, which evokes in us both the urgency to repent and the patience to properly dispose ourselves for it, is like a most sincere friend, if only we recognize it.
+(His beautiful description of it as such is, to me, reminiscent of Plato.)

+Kierkegaard describes life as wandering on a path.
+During our wanderings we have two guides constantly calling to us: one urging us forward to the Good, the other calling us back from evil.
+They are always calling both early and late in life — temporally speaking, for from the perspective of eternity (as we saw above) it is always late.
+"Repentance and remorse know how to make use of time in fear and trembling."

+Despite the hour always being late, from the perspective of eternity, experience shows us that acting quickly in the temporal sense is not usually a good idea.
+We have temporal impulses to do so, to drink the bitter draught quickly and get it over with and behind.
+But the mature view never puts repentance behind as a thing past, and it recognizes the impulse to get rid of discomfort as impatience.
+And impatience, even when it rages on, does not become repentance.
+The point is not to get away from guilt but to allow it to purify us so that we are positioned to will only one thing.
+For that reason, punishment itself becomes a blessing.
+(Again, I am reminded of Plato.)

+Because repentance has its time, it evokes in the properly disposed man a sense of ceremony and occasion — capital-C Confession, decorated and celebrated so as to maximize its effect.
+The ceremony and decoration is to be found in silence, for it is in silence that eternity meets a moment and has the space to fill it.
+In silence a man finds truth, self-knowledge, transparency, and humility.

 > One dare not say of repentance and remorse that it has its time; that there is a time to be carefree and a time to be prostrated in repentance.
 Such talk would be: to the anxious urgency of repentance — unpardonably slow; to the grieving after God — sacrilege; to what should be done this very day, in this instant, in this moment of danger — senseless delay.
 For there is indeed danger.
 There is a danger that is called delusion.
 It is unable to check itself.
 It goes on and on: then it is called perdition.
 But there is a concerned guide, a knowing one, who attracts the attention of the wanderer, who calls out to him that he should take care.
 That guide is remorse.
 He is not so quick of foot as the indulgent imagination, which is the servant of desire.
 He is not so strongly built as the victorious intention.
 He comes on slowly afterwards.
 He grieves.
 But he is a sincere and faithful friend.
 If that guide’s voice is never heard, then it is just because one is wandering along the way of perdition.